tomowang/peek-preview/store/README.md

 Features:

+1. Preview links in current tab or popup window
-1. Use shift⇧ click or drag link to open link in popup window instead of new tab
+2. Use shift⇧ + click link or drag link to open links for peek preview
-2. Press Esc or just blur the popup window to close it
+3. Press Esc or just blur the preview window to close it

 Open source on GitHub: <https://github.com/tomowang/peek-preview>